 The family or estate must file a legal claim within two years of death to obtain damages, unless outside factors stop the clock.
 For instance, the state may waive the time limit until after a criminal case is resolved.
 The statute of limitations becomes more difficult to interpret in cases where someone may have struggled with his or her injuries prior to death.
 In these cases, the statute of limitations may begin at the time of injury and not the time of death.

-If you are beyond the two-year statute of limitations, we encourage you to reach out to our team of wrongful death attorneys in Macon.
+If you are beyond the two-year statute of limitations, we encourage you to reach out to our team of Macon Wrongful Death Lawyers.
 During a free, no-obligation meeting, we can help you determine if you may or may not file a claim after the death of a loved one.

 Insurance and Wrongful Death